pyos/jinja-hamlike/README.md

     // Tags use standard HTML syntax for attributes.
     %meta charset="utf-8"
     // Everything until the end of the line OR the next `->` is an attribute.
+    // An arrow is equivalent to a line break and a 2-space indent.
     %title -> A simple page
     // `-` starts a Jinja control statement;
     // `=` is a Jinja expression.